MeliusWebAdmin/Melius_Website_live/README.md

 4) **Meet The Team**
   Filename: `Team.jsx`
-  This Component renders the Core members dynamically, through the REST API using Axios, the same component is rendered on `Hompage.jsx` & `TeamList.jsx`.
+  This Component renders the Core members dynamically, through the REST API using Axios, the same component is rendered on `Homepage.jsx` & `TeamList.jsx`.

 5) **Contact Us**
   Filename: `Contact.jsx`